ognjenvulic/minesweeper/README.md

 # minesweeper
 This is well known and fun game.
 The board is divided into cells, with mines randomly distributed.
 To win, you need to open all the cells.
 The number on a cell shows the number of mines adjacent to it.
 Using this information, you can determine cells that are safe, and cells that contain mines.

-##Demo
+## Demo

 Demo is available on [minesweeperogi - Heroku] (https://minesweeperogi.herokuapp.com/).
+Be aware of very slow initial load since this is a free version (https://devcenter.heroku.com/articles/dynos#dyno-sleeping).
 ## Tech Stack

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/), [Redux Toolkit](https://redux-toolkit.js.org/) template and [Saga Middleware](https://redux-saga.js.org/).
 For handling WebSocket communication [redux-websocket](https://github.com/giantmachines/redux-websocket) was used and for Handling UI [Material UI](https://mui.com/).
+For testing the [Jest](https://jestjs.io/docs/tutorial-react) is used.

 ## Available Scripts